 After retiring from the boarding kennel business, (I'm writing a book about that season of our dog life!)
 I began raising Cavachons.
 I'd always loved big dogs and found the heart of a larger canine in this "forever puppy" this genuinely sweet natured and gentle small dog.

-My puppy owners rave about how easy their Cavachons were to potty train,
+I don’t know about anyone else, but my puppy owners rave about how easy their Cavachons are to potty train…

 "She's only had one accident in week and that was my fault!"